 - Wreck Diving

-7 Nights’ accommodations, Round Trip Utila Airport or Ferry Transfers, Complimentary Welcome Cocktail and Bottle of Wine, 6 Days of 3 Meals Daily, 6 Days of 3 Boat Dives Daily Including 2 Night Dives, Use of Tanks, Weights and Belts, Use of Sea Kayaks, Government Hotel Taxes
+7 Nights’ accommodations, Round Trip Utila Airport or Ferry Transfers, Complimentary Welcome Cocktail and Bottle Of Wine, 6 Days of 3 Meals Daily, 6 Days of 3 Boat Dives Daily Including 2 Night Dives, Use of Tanks, Weights and Belts, Use of Sea Kayaks and Government Taxes.

 Utila Lodge Resort

 Utila Lodge Resort is the perfect place to stay while scuba diving in the Bay Islands off the coast of Honduras.
 They have 8 deluxe rooms with queen and double beds.
 The rooms are built over the water and have private bathrooms and screened porches.
 Each room has double sinks (his & hers), AC, cable tv, and high speed WIFI.
 Enjoy out blog article on The Bay Islands Roatán, Útila, Guanaja, an...